CAHPS Mental Health Care Surveys

 - Overall rating of the health plan (MCO only).

-The first three composite measures are similar to measures in the CAHPS Health Plan Survey.
+The first three composite measures are like measures in the CAHPS Health Plan Survey.
 The other two composite measures are unique to the ECHO Survey.

 Ten questions that do not group well with other items can be reported as single-item measures: